1. Defining URL patterns in CSS

 In this case the URL pattern represented is the result of invoking create a URL pattern given input as

 URLPatternInitconstructed from the descriptors and their values.
-Each dictionary member is given the value of the descriptor with the same name, except thebaseURLmember is given the value of thebase-urldescriptor.
-If abase-urldescriptor is not given then one is created from the style resource base URL of the rule.
+Each dictionary member is given the value of the descriptor with the same name, except thebaseURLmember is given the result of create a URL for a base descriptor given baseURLSpecifier as the (optional) value of the rule’s <base-descriptor>.

 Should this use <dashed-ident>, <custom-ident>, or <ident> for the route names?